ryrytio/info201-a4/rubric.md

 ## Asking question of the data ------------------- (**29 points**)
 For each of the following questions, you will earn credit for each of the following:
 (note, this in not necessarily an exhaustive list of possible deductions):

     - Applying the appropriate logic to answer the question
     - Returning (only) the appropriate information that answers the question.
 For example, if you were asked for the names of the projects with the lowest goals, you would only return a _vector_ of the names of those projects (**not** a data frame containing them).
 In some cases, the result will be only a single value.
     - Storing the result of the question in a variable with a meaningful name.
 For example, if you were asked for the project(s) with the lowest goal, you could create a variable called `lowest_goal_projects`.

 - What was the name of the project(s) with the highest goal? (**3 points**)
-    - -1 if result not in a vector of names
-    - -1 if logic is incorrect
-    - -1 if variable name isn't meaningful

 - What was the category of the project(s) with the lowest goal? (**3 points**)
-    - -1 if result not in a vector of category(s)
-    - -1 if logic is incorrect
-    - -1 if variable name isn't meaningful

 - How many projects had a deadline in 2018? (**4 points**)
-    - -1 if result isn't a single numeric value
-    - -1 if variable name isn't meaningful
-    - -1 if date values aren't handled appropriately
-    - -1 if logic is incorrect

 - What proportion or projects weren't successful?
 Your result can be a decimal (**4 points**)
-    - -1 if result isn't a single numeric value (decimal between 0 and 1)
-    - -1 if variable name isn't meaningful
-    - -1 if filtering logic is incorrect
-    - -1 if percentage calculation is incorrect

 - What was the amount pledged for the project with the most backers? (**3 points**)
-    - -1 if result not in a vector of amount(s)
-    - -1 if logic is incorrect
-    - -1 if variable name isn't meaningful

 - Of all of the projects that *failed*, what was the name of the project with the highest amount of money pledged? (**3 points**)
-    - -1 if result not in a vector of name(s)
-    - -1 if logic is incorrect
-    - -1 if variable name isn't meaningful

 - How much total money was pledged to projects that weren't successful? (**3 points**)
-    - -1 if result not a single value
-    - -1 if logic is incorrect
-    - -1 if variable name isn't meaningful

 - Write (and answer) two meaningful questions of the data that can be answered using similar operations (`filter`, `pull`, `summarize`, `mutate`, etc.). (**6 points**, 3 points each)
-    - -1 if question isn't relevant to the dataset
-    - -1 if the question doesn't use `filter` and `pull`
-    - -1 if the question isn't answered correctly

 ## Performing analysis by *grouped* observations ----------------- (38 Points)
 For each of the following questions, you will earn credit for each of the following:
 (note, this in not necessarily an exhaustive list of possible deductions):

     - Appropriately grouping your data
     - Accurately computing summary information
     - Honing in on desired rows